addy-dclxvi/almighty-dotfiles/README.md

 ## Comments
 I have spend so much time writing comments in my config files for a purpose, to be read.

+## Apologies
+I'm sorry for this damned *readme* file.
+I'm trying to provide the best.
+And about **self-destruct** keybind, I was kidding.
+There is no such thing here.
+I just want to see people read the config files before using it.
+Only copy & paste configs without learn anything is not a Linux way. <br />
+Regards, Addy.

+## Motivational Quotes
+"The Linux philosophy is *'Laugh in the face of danger'*.
+Oops!
+Wrong One. *'Do it yourself'*.
+Yes, that's it." -- Linus Torvalds

 ## My Links
 [Google+](https://plus.google.com/+AdhiPambudi)